rehierl/abstract-properties/14-x-types-of-scopes/14-x-implementations/1-0-implementations.md

 ```

 Note that the above considerations are consistent with the amount of base
-orders in the linear extension that begins in DTR and ends in DPR.
+orders in the linear extension which begins in DTR and ends in DPR.
 Based on
 that, it will be assumed that there simply is no other base order available.

-Because of that, and in the context of a tag-based syntax,
+Consequently, and in the context of a tag-based syntax,
-**no more than four distinct types of (default) scopes can be used**.
+**no more than four distinct types of (default) scopes are available**.